On March 13, 2024 the Cultural and Family Partnerships team hosted "Welcome ISD Kindergarten Families" event.

 - Meeting with each family separately, child and teacher can also connect.

-- "Meet the Teacher" on August 28th (separate event than the Family Connections meeting)
+- "Meet the Teacher" in August (separate event than the Family Connections meeting)

 - Casual visit to the classroom (usually based on last name - 2 time slots so classroom and the school is not as crowded)